FrankCoRa/Tyiding_Data/README.md

 Cleaning and organizing Tiktok data using Python
 ## Understand the situation
 Prepare by reading in the data, viewing the data dictionary, and exploring the dataset to identify key variables for the stakeholder.
 The purpose of this project is to investigate and understand the data provided.
-This activity will:
+This activity will cover:
-- Acquaint you with the data
 - Compile summary information about the data
 - Begin the process of EDA and reveal insights contained in the data
-- Prepare you for more in-depth EDA, hypothesis testing, and statistical analysis
+- In-depth Exploratory Data Analysis
 ## Imports and data loading
-Start by importing the packages that you will need to load and explore the dataset.
+We Start by importing the packages that you will need to load and explore the dataset.

 Then, load the dataset into a dataframe.
 Creating a dataframe will help you conduct data manipulation, exploratory data analysis (EDA), and statistical activities.
 ```r